brendandawes/PlasticPlayer/README.md

 NFC Tags
 --------

 Place an NFC tag on a slide and place it into the Plastic Player.
 Any unknown tags will display the tag ID on the OLED display.
-You can then use this to create the JSON file (see below).
+You can then use this information in the JSON file (see below).

 Setting up the database of albums
 ---------------------------------